SaschaZeGerman/loginbuddy-samples/README.md

           permission java.net.SocketPermission "openidconnect.googleapis.com", "connect,resolve";
           permission java.net.SocketPermission "www.googleapis.com", "connect,resolve";
 - **custom image**
+  - by default, Loginbuddy has built in images for amazon, apple, github, google, linkedin, loginid, pingone, self-issued, no need to do anything if one of those is your providers
   - if you want to use a custom image for the provider selection button do this:
     - create a png image and name it *google* (google.png).
 Generally, the image name (provider-name) has to match the value you chose for *{..."provider": "provider-name"...}* in *config.json*
     - in *docker-compose.yml* add an entry to the volumes for *loginbuddy*.
 Point and map it to your image (follow the example of *server_dynamic.png*)
-    - by default, Loginbuddy has built in images for amazon, apple, github, google, linkedin, loginid, pingone, self-issued

-Launch the setup as before
+Build and launch the setup as before:
+- See **Build the samples**, **Launch the samples**
 - Open a browser at **https://democlient.loginbuddy.net** and select the image of *Sign in with Google*
 - follow the prompts

 For more info, look into the [Configuration](Configuration) document.

-## CLuster demo
+## Cluster demo

-Please follow the cluster build and usage instructions at: **./docker-build/add-ons/cluster/README.md**.
+The samples project supports a first version of a cluster setup.
+Please follow the cluster build and usage instructions at:

+- **./docker-build/add-ons/cluster/README.md**

-In order to try out the cluster:
+In order to try out the cluster after following the README instructions, run this:

-- `docker-compose -f docker-compose-cluster.yml up`
+- `docker-compose -f docker-compose-cluster.yml up`  // to use the setup with https - http
-  - this will include a loadbalancer, two loginbuddy, two hazelcast, one loginbuddy-sidecar, one loginbuddy-oidcdr, one democlient, one demoserver
+- `docker-compose -f docker-compose-cluster-tls.yml up`  // to use the setup with https - https

+If you now open a browser you will not see any difference as before, but behind the scenes the demo client is now connecting to the nginx loadbalancer.

 If you are not sure what Loginbuddy can do for you, please refer to **Deployment**, **Development** and **Configuration** in this WIKI.